OFFICE OF THE SECRETARY TO THE GOVERNMENT OF THE FEDERATION

 Expressing her gratitude to the Chairman, ICPC and the dedicated officials for their unwavering support and collaboration in bringing the unit to life, the MBNCWD boss assured that the set-out standard will not only benefit the Centre but will serve as an encouraging model for others to follow.

+Urging all to reflect on the roles in combating corruption and fostering a culture of transparency, the DG call on all to build a better, more equitable future for all Nigerians.
 Speaking earlier on behalf of the Chairman, ICPC, Mrs Mutiat Musa, the desk officer overseeing the Centre while thanking the DG for her support in facilitating the inauguration of the unit, also emphasised that the unit will function as an internal mechanism to identify and address the systemic weaknesses while ensuring compliance and ethical standards in the Centre.

 The newly inaugurated ACTU Chairman in the Centre, Mr Olawale Fakoya while accepting his nomination assured that their inauguration is a solemn commitment to upholding the tenets of integrity, accountability and transparency in the Centre.
 According to him, ’our mission is clear: to champion a culture of honesty and ethical conduct at every level of the MBNCWD.
 We will work diligently to ensure that our operations are transparent and our processes accountable, he stated.’’